Skip to Content

 Best Places to Stay in The Algarve

-Here are some of the best places to stay in the towns I recommended for your Algarve Itinerary…
+Here are some of the best places to stay in the Algarve.
+If you want a happening base for your adventures, these are the most recommended towns and hotels in the Algarve!

 Lagos

-• Casa Luma B&B – Bright modern rooms, included breakfast and a cool rooftop terrace make this a popular place to stay.
+- Casa Luma B&B – Bright modern rooms, with free breakfast and a cool rooftop terrace make this a popular place to stay.

 Albufeira

-• Son of a Beach Hostel – For a budget-friendly but fun option, this hostel offers dorms, private rooms, a bar and rooftop terrace.
+- Son of a Beach Hostel – For a budget-friendly but fun option, this hostel offers dorms, private rooms, a bar and a rooftop terrace.

 Faro

-• Sunlight House – Charming pastel rooms, a spacious terrace and handy location make this a perfect romantic stay.
+- Sunlight House – Charming pastel rooms, a spacious terrace and a handy location make this a perfect romantic stay.

 READ MORE: Where to Stay in The Algarve + Which Algarve Town is For You

 Faro to Sagres is only 1.5 hours!
-Pretty much everything on this itinerary is between those two spots with the exception of a few trails north of Sagres.
+Pretty much all the best things to do in the Algarve are between those two spots, with the exception of a few trails and beaches north of Sagres.
 You can get a lot done in a short amount of time BUT there’s one key thing…

 How to Get Around the Algarve